iamdefender/sorokin/README.md

 **Step 4: Fallback to All Candidates**
 If even DuckDuckGo fails you, fall back to other words from the prompt.
 The show must go on.

 The result is a tree where each word branches into `width` children, recursively, up to `depth` levels.
+The README stores these echoes like a grinning archivist because future mutations will read them back in a mirror.
 It looks like this:

 ```
 sentence